LordDarkula/chess_py/README.md

       # Your code
       return moves
 ```

-Thats it for now!
+That's it for now!
 More will be coming shortly.